lightninglabs/taproot-assets/README.md

 # Taro

 The Taro Daemon `tarod` implements the [Taro protocol](https://github.com/Roasbeef/bips/blob/bip-taro/bip-taro.mediawiki) for issuing assets on the Bitcoin blockchain.
 Taro leverages Taproot transactions to commit to newly created assets and their transfers in an efficient and scalable manner.
-Multiple assets can be created and transferred in a single bitcoin UTXO, while witness data is transacted and kept off-chain.
+Multiple assets can be created and transferred in a single bitcoin UTXO, while witness data is transacted and stored off-chain.

 ## Features:

 - Mint assets
+- Synchronize to universes
 - Send and receive assets
 - Export and import Taro proofs
-- Create and manage profiles
+- Create and manage CLI profiles

 ## How it works: